Modern Slavery Statement - Genome Research Limited (including the Wellcome Sanger Institute)

 - Anti-fraud, Bribery and Corruption Policy – which reinforces our commitment to behaving honestly and with integrity and empowers our staff to report fraudulent and corrupt behaviour.

-- Whistleblowing policy – which provides support and guidance on how to report significant misconduct, wrongdoing or irregularity.
+- Whistleblowing policy – which provides support and guidance on how to report significant misconduct, wrongdoing or irregularity and is supported with an anonymous complaint/advice line accessible to all staff.

 - Safeguarding policy – which sets out how we approach safeguarding across the organisation.